RUB-NDS/Terrapin-Artifacts/README.md

-# Artifacts for TERRAPIN
+# Artifacts for Terrapin

-This repository contains artifacts for the paper "TERRAPIN: Breaking SSH Channel Integrity By Sequence Number Manipulation", currently under submission.
+This repository contains artifacts for the paper "Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation", currently under submission.

 ## Repository Structure